Passwords and PINs

 How do I create a strong password?

-The strongest and most reliable form of password you can create is called a passphrase.
+The strongest and most reliable form of password you can create is called a “passphrase".
+It will ensure your password is sufficiently long and meaningful only to you so that it is easy to memorize.

-Let’s take a look at how you can create a passphrase.
+Let’s look at how you can create a strong passphrase.

 How to create a passphrase